 - Continued results

 It’s important to note that reverse dieting doesn’t come after 1, 3, 5 weeks of dieting or small stints of fat loss.
 In best practice reverse dieting should be called on when you’ve reached your fat loss goal or in the rare case of diet fatigue after a prolonged deficit (even then a better approach would be to press the reset button at maintenance calories and start dropping again).
-The point being, reverse dieting is the the post “I’ve made it” protocol.
+The point being, reverse dieting is the post “I’ve made it” protocol.

 Like fat loss, absolutely not.
 Your intake will always be proportionate to your calculated energy expenditure - in saying that the more active you are the higher amount of energy you burn but you certainly shouldn’t try to counteract any increases with training unless you intend to keep that regime up.

 The metabolism is underestimated for its fast adjustment to a caloric intake when consistency and balance are applied.
-As a result just as you can train your body to become accustom to a low caloric intake, it is possible to reverse out of this state and handle a much higher amount of calories.
+As a result just as you can train your body to become accustomed to a low caloric intake, it is possible to reverse out of this state and handle a much higher amount of calories.

 It's important to remember that getting to your goal weight shouldn't mean you throw your hands in the air and run to the nearest buffet but instead invest the time your metabolism needs to maintain the conditioning you've achieved and quite often keep improving!